 There are a number of different ways a Kansas City workers’ compensation claim can be handled.
-The best case scenario is that your injury is not severe, the paperwork is submitted properly, and the insurance company for your employer pays for the medical costs and time off from work.
-Unfortunately, this is the rare circumstance.
+The best-case scenario is that your injury is not severe, the paperwork is submitted properly, and the insurance company for your employer pays for the medical costs and time off from work.
+Unfortunately, this is a rare circumstance.
 With the rising cost of insurance premiums, employers are looking for ways to avoid having to pay for claims.

 Are You Permanently Disabled?

 In the event that you have been found to be permanently disabled from a work-related injury, the workers’ compensation insurance may be responsible to continue paying you a percentage of your salary.
 In some instances, a Kansas City workers’ compensation lawyer can help you to negotiate a one-time payment instead of a series of payments made over a period of years.
 You will want an attorney to help you with these negotiations, as they will be able to assess the extent of your injury and know what that injury is worth in terms of dollars.